holepunchto/dht-rpc/README.md

 #### `node.randomized`

-Boolean indicating if your node is behind a randomizing NAT.
+Boolean indicating if your node is likely behind a randomizing NAT.

 #### `const addr = node.address()`